-Block 15 (Subject Terms) 298 must include the term "SBIRReport".
+Block 15 (Subject Terms) 298 must include the term "STTRReport".

 Submission: All final reports are submitted to the awarding AF organization IAW the award document.
-Companies shall not submit Final Reports directly to DTIC.
+Companies shall not submit

+Final Reports directly to DTIC.
 Delivery is normally required within 30 calendar days after technical program completion.
-Requirements regarding other deliverables' submission will be defined in Sections Band C of contract, and Appendix A of Other Transaction for Prototype, award documents.
+Requirements regarding other deliverables' submission will be defined in Sections Band C of contract.
 Special submission instructions for CLASSIFIED reports will be defined in the award's delivery schedule.
 DO NOT E-MAIL classified or controlled unclassified reports, or reports containing SBIR/STTR Data Rights protected under DFARS 252.227-7018.